Slicing Wasserstein Over Wasserstein Via Functional Optimal Transport: Conclusion

 \section{Conclusion}

 We introduce a general sliced OT framework for measures on arbitrary Banach spaces.
 Leveraging the isometry between 1d Wasserstein and $L_2([0, 1])$, Gaussian-process–parametrized $L_2$-projections, and classical spherical slicing, we define the DSW distance between meta-measures, a well-posed, computationally efficient substitute for WoW.
 We prove that DSW minimization corresponds to WoW minimization for discretized meta-measures and demonstrate practical effectiveness on datasets, shapes, and images.

 On the practical side, future work could align DSW with the original OTDD by employing hybrid slicing \citep{nguyen2024hierarchical} to extend DSW to $\Prob_2(\mathcal{Y} \times \Prob_2(\R^d))$ or integrate convolutional projections \citep{nguyen2022revisiting_convolutional_sliced} similar to the s-OTDD.
-Also, one might employ our Banach slicing for infinite-dimensional generative models \citep{hagemann2025multilevel}.
-On the theoretical side, it would be of interest to analyze further topological properties.
+Also, one might employ our Banach slicing for infinite-dimensional generative models \citep{hagemann2025multilevel} or integrate dynamic transport into our framework to enable applications in generative flow matching similar to \citep{chapel2025differentiable}.

+On the theoretical side, it would be of interest to analyze further topological properties similar to \cite{han2023sliced}.
+Another interesting direction is the question of sample complexity: In high-dimensional Euclidean spaces, sliced Wasserstein distances require fewer samples to approximate a continuous probability measure than the Wasserstein distance \citep{nadjahi2020statistical}.
+As WoW distances require many samples to approximate a meta-measure \citep{catalano2024hierarchical}, it would be interesting to analyze if our DSW distance displays better sample complexity properties.